aokellermann/iex/.github/ISSUE_TEMPLATE/weed_report.md

 ### Additional Context
 * Add any comments here.
-* Reference relevant issues/pull requests if any
+* Reference relevant issues/pull requests if any.